Text and pictures © 1997-2024 Guillaume Dargaud

 Right: Unloading a container from a sled, a delicate operation with the small cranes added to the Challengers

 Several methods have been devised but none really work for various reasons: GPS is not precise enough (no DGPS there) as the trail is only a few meters large and if you drive out into the soft snow, you just tip over your load; and furthermore the glacier can move up to 50 meters a year near the coast making a theoretical position useless.
 Wands take time to place, are not very visible in a whiteout and get destroyed by the fierce winds.
 It's been thought of laying a metal cable under the snow and just following a metal detector on top, but the Antarctic Treaty forbids this kind of permanent installation.
 Also tried or thought about were infrared vision (ineffective on snow), ultrasound or radiowave imagery (not currently developed, contact me if you think you can do it).
-The current solution is to rebuild a wall of snow with a bladed first vehicle on the downwind side of the track, hoping that the wall will still be visible on the next trip.
+The current solution is very low-tech: rebuild a wall of snow with a bladed first vehicle on the downwind side of the track, hoping that the wall will still be visible on the next trip.

 Left: Doing a human chain to transfer packages of frozen food just arrived on the Traverse into storage containers.

 Right: Not all trailers use sleds, some are mounted on rubber tracks similar to those used by the Challengers.